cunnie/writings/ice_queen.md

 The effects were quick and decisive; the fog rolled back, and continued rolling back, almost as if it was running away from the ship.
 And underneath that fog was water, clear bright water.

-&ldquo;Can you believe it?&rdquo; the wizard asked his students, &ldquo;Her domain was pure ice--there was no land underneath!
+&ldquo;Can you believe it?&rdquo; the wizard asked his students, &ldquo;Her domain was pure ice&mdash;there was no land underneath!
 This sea that we see has never been seen before by human eyes.
-I think I shall name it--I am generous in my victory--I shall name it the &lsquo;Ice Queen Sea&rsquo;, after my fallen foe.&rdquo;
+I think I shall name it&mdash;I am generous in my victory&mdash;I shall name it the &lsquo;Ice Queen Sea&rsquo;, after my fallen foe.&rdquo;

 The wizard laughed.
 His victory was complete, his reputation made.
 All that remained was one task:

-&ldquo;My research has revealed that the Ice Queen has a heart--had a heart.
+&ldquo;My research has revealed that the Ice Queen has a heart&mdash;had a heart.
 The heart had great magic, and should not have been destroyed in the fire.
 I need to find the heart.
 First, though, let us turn this air ship into a water ship, for a water ship will serve our purposes.&rdquo;

 He waved his arms and the air ship sank slowly until it came into contact with the water.
 In a few moments the boat was rocking rhythmically with the waves and was an air ship no more.